baghaii/android-task-tracker/README.md

 used to return to the task list.
 2. Hitting the up button when a task hasn't been filled in should make it so the new task is not created.
+3. Learn to use the google API to integrate tasks with the Google Calendar.